BartJozwicki/Tower-Defense-Game/README.txt

 Tower Defense Game

-The project was created in eclipse using core Java 18.
-The concept of the game is derived from the well-known concept of a 'Tower Defense game' which is to defend a player's territories or possessions by obstructing the enemy attackers or by stopping enemies from reaching the exits.
+The project was created in eclipse using core Java.
+The concept of the game is derived from the well-known 'Tower Defense game' which is to defend a player's territories or possessions by obstructing the enemy attackers or by stopping enemies from reaching the exits.

 The project is a multi-level game with a variety of opponents and towers with special effects.